robertbunch/weatherTilerRails5/README.md

 # A tiling weather widget, built in Rails 5 and PostGres with Puma, and a little isotope coffee script on the front.

 ## Purpose: A Rails app that uses connecting to PostGres for AWS deployment course students.
+[Find the course here](https://www.udemy.com/deploying-web-apps-simplified-quick-or-in-depth-on-aws)

 ### Overview
 I had not used Rails professionally since beta 4, so I had to relearn Rails.
 Please don't hate if I did something stupid.
 I will gladly update code if there are suggestions.
 I generated a scaffold for the tile (called city_weathers).
-Check the gem file for any unknown gems, but the only ones I added to the rails 5 generator were masonry-rails and twitter-bootstrap-rails.
+Check the gem file for any unknown gems, but the only ones I added to the rails 5 generator were [masonry-rails](https://github.com/kristianmandrup/masonry-rails) and [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails).
 The site (obviously) uses bootstrap, and I used masonry to include isotope to give it a little front-end pizzaz with coffeescript.

 There is no database seed.
 Rake and you'll be set.